BigSwingingDan/Keep-calm-and-carry-on/Ping Pong/Ping Pong Poll.md

-Good morning all,
+🏓 Thursday Evening Pong 🏓

-As always, this Thursday we’ll be playing table tennis / ping pong! 🏓
+Happy weekend everyone - As always, next Thursday we’ll be playing table tennis / ping pong!

 The games will take place across the three main tables at the attached location, and if we have enough players, we can also use a couple of nearby tables.
 A polite reminder that people will start arriving at 18:00, but you’re more than welcome to join later and/or stay longer.